 Saving energy is one of the easiest ways for you to cut business costs.
 Even making small changes to the way that your business uses energy can mean big savings.
-To understand how much energy your business is using and where the biggest savings could be made, you should take regular meter readings - see how to monitor your energy use.
+To understand how much energy your business is using and where the biggest energy cost savings could be made, you should take regular meter readings - see how to monitor your energy use.

 1. Involve your staff